 The Last Card

 By mid-March 2026 — two weeks into Operation Epic Fury — the Islamic Republic had suffered one of the most lopsided military defeats in modern history.
 The Supreme Leader was dead.
-Forty-eight senior IRGC commanders had been killed.
+More than fifty senior IRGC commanders had been killed.
 Air defenses were degraded by eighty percent.
 The conventional navy had been destroyed — sixty-plus warships sunk in two weeks, including the first American torpedo kill since 1945.
 Bank Sepah, the institution that paid every soldier and Basij member, had been wiped out in a coordinated cyber-kinetic strike on March 10-11.
 Missile stockpiles were down forty percent and mobile launchers down seventy-one percent.1

 The regime had one card left.
 On March 2, the IRGC declared the Strait of Hormuz closed.